-NEW DELHI : To improve convenience and ease of banking for customers, the timings of all public sector banks have been changed in Mumbai and the rest of Mumbai from today.
-The new rules define banking hours based on whether the branch is located in a residential or commercial area.
+To improve convenience and ease of banking for customers, the timings of all public sector banks have been changed in Mumbai and the rest of Mumbai from today.
+The new rules define banking hours based on whether the branch is in a residential or commercial area.
 The timings in one particular area will be uniform all over the state.

 For example, whether you are visiting a PSU bank branch in Mumbai’s residential area or in Pune’s residential area, the operating hours of all such banks will be the same.

-In all other areas, banks will now function from 10 am to 5 pm.
-For customers, these banks will shut doors at 4 pm.
+Banks will now function from 10 am to 5 pm in all other areas.
+For customers, these banks will shut their doors at 4 pm.

 These timings are applicable to all public sector banks like the State Bank of India (SBI), Bank of Baroda, Punjab National Bank, Canara Bank, Corporation Bank, etc.

-Why the change in bank timings : The bank timing change process is part of reforms in PSBs under finance ministry’s Enhanced Access and Service Excellence Programme (EASE) 2.0.
+Why the change in bank timings: The bank timing change process is part of PSB reforms in PSBs under the finance ministry’s Enhanced Access and Service Excellence Programme (EASE) 2.0.

-The Indian Banks’ Association (IBA) had approved three time slots for customer banking hours for PSBs all over India.
-The timings were – 9 am to 3 pm, 10 am to 4 pm and 11 am to 5 pm.
+The Indian Banks’ Association (IBA) approved three-time slots for customer banking hours for PSBs all over India.
+The timings were – 9 am to 3 pm, 10 am to 4 pm, and 11 am to 5 pm.

-In each state, the State Level Bankers’ Committee (SLBCs) were asked to come with recommendations of uniform time slots after consultation with the leadership of different banks.
-While some states implemented it earlier, Maharashtra SLBC had recommended the implementation of uniform banking hours with effect from November 1.
+In each state, the State Level Bankers’ Committee (SLBCs) was asked to develop recommendations for uniform time slots after consultation with the leadership of different banks.
+While some states implemented it earlier, Maharashtra SLBC had recommended implementing uniform banking hours with effect from November 1.

 State Bank of India working hours

-The SBI remains closed on all Sundays and 2nd and 4th Saturdays of every month.
+The SBI remains closed on all Sundays and the 2nd and 4th Saturdays of every month.
 Apart from these days, the corporate offices remain open from 10 AM to 4 PM.
-The bank functions of first, third and fifth Saturday.
+The bank functions on the first, third, and fifth Saturdays.